-Prince Charles, the successor to the British throne, also has been an early and enthusiastic advocate for climate action.
-US President Barack Obama is a more recent, but no less ardent, advocate.
+Prince Charles, the successor to the British throne, also has been an early and enthusiastic advocate for climate action; and, has recently become a strident promoter of climate alarmism.
+Former US President Barack Obama is a more recent, but no less ardent, advocate.